 Interior

 One of my favorite things about Cornish Pasty Co. would be its unique décor.
 The contrast between the outside sun and the dark and dimly lit dining room with rock music playing in the background can come as a surprise.
-With the windows covered, I almost forgot the sun was up outside.
-With dark wooden church pews for seats, a red diamond carpet, black ceilings, and photos of miners on the walls, the place felt like an old English pub.

-Running the entire length of the dining room was an impressive bar with plenty of space for a drink.
+There was an impressive bar that ran the entire length of the dining room, perfect for enjoying a drink.
 This sleek and modern bar, with its industrial-style white chairs and bright hanging lights, lightened up the space and complemented the traditional décor.
-The space felt inviting, cozy, and welcoming whether you were on a romantic date, dining with a large group, or here by yourself to enjoy a drink at the bar.

 Outdoor Patio